Kids are way stressed out this time of year. Standardized tests and all that test prep has got them strung super thin. There is a much better way

 Learn how to test prep with less stress

 Visualize during test prep

 Picture it: you are taking the test and it is going well.
 You are confident in the material.
-You are calm and serene.
+You’re calm and serene.
 You are breathing deeply.

-Seriously, my AP English teacher in high school took us through a visualization routine just like this during class and right before the test.
+Seriously, my AP English teacher in high school took us through a visualization routine during class and right before the test.
 I scored a 5.

 Use yoga to help chill out before tests.
 I do yoga personally before tough situations or challenging days.